Danieleg82/vWAN-Indirect-Spoke/README.md

 The result is that **you will no longer need UDRs on your spoke VNETs:** all the IP ranges coming from vHUB will automatically have the IP of your NVA (or the load balancer in front of it, if it’s a cluster) as nexthop.

-Similarly, from the point of view of the vHUB, **all the ranges of the spokes will automatically have the NVA IP (or load balancer IP) as nexhop**
+Similarly, from the point of view of the vHUB, **all the ranges of the spokes will automatically have the NVA IP (or load balancer IP) as nexhop, and the NVA will receive from ARS the specific granular ranges of all the spoke VNETs dynamically**

 As discussed previously, today you will be able to leverage this kind of setup only considering Active/Standby clusters of NVAs, since the BGP-endpoint technology between NVA and vHUB doesn’t support BGP custom-next-hops definitions… but this limitation is supposed to disappear within 2024.